Find A Speaker or Advisor

 Prior to joining the Institute, Fisher worked at NewSchools Venture Fund, a venture philanthropy organization that supports education entrepreneurs who are transforming public education.
 She also served as an instructor in the Yale College Seminar Program.
 Fisher holds a bachelor’s degree from Princeton University and a JD from Yale Law School.

-Julia Freeland Fisher is available for paid speaking engagements, including keynote addresses, speeches, panels, and conference talks, and advisory/consulting services, through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.
+Julia Freeland Fisher is available to advise your organization via virtual and in-person consulting meetings, interactive workshops and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

 Read More Read Less